Photo by Balesin Island Club

 Photo by Aquazul Resort and Hotel

-These accommodations are perfect for your peaceful getaway to the province of Quezon.
+These resorts in the Philippines are perfect for your peaceful getaway to the province of Quezon.
 And whether you are there for relaxing or you just want to get away from the busy vibe of the city, you can never really go wrong in choosing any of these places.

 Get to planning your next trip and enjoy the calmness and beauty that the Quezon province has to offer.